Adoniram Judson: Early life

-Judson was born on August 9, 1788, in Malden, Middlesex County, Massachusetts.He was born to Adoniram Judson Sr., a Congregational minister, and Abigail (née Brown).
-Judson entered the College of Rhode Island & Providence Plantations (now Brown University) when he was sixteen, and graduated as valedictorian of his class at the age of nineteen.While studying at college, he met a young man named Jacob Eames, a devout deist and skeptic.
+Judson was born on August 9, 1788, in Malden, Middlesex County, Massachusetts.
+He was born to Abigail (née Brown) and Adoniram Judson Sr., a Congregational minister.
+Judson entered the College of Rhode Island & Providence Plantations (now Brown University) at 16, and graduated as valedictorian of his class at 19.
+While studying at college, he met a young man named Jacob Eames, a devout deist and skeptic.
 Judson and Eames developed a strong friendship, leading to Judson's abandonment of his childhood faith and parents' religious instruction.
 During this time, Judson embraced the writings of the French philosophes.
 After graduating from college, Judson opened a school and wrote an English grammar and mathematics textbook for girls.

 Judson's deist views were shaken when his friend Eames fell violently ill and died.
 Both had been sleeping in separate rooms at an inn, and Judson heard the death throes of the person next door, only to learn from the clerk the next morning that his anonymous neighbor had been Mr. Eames, who had indeed died.
 The shock of learning the dying neighbor's identity – and that Eames had led Judson away from the Christian faith into skepticism, but was now dead – returned Judson back to the faith of his youth, although he was already attending the Andover Theological Seminary.
 In 1808, Judson "made a solemn dedication of himself to God".
 During his final year at the school, Judson decided upon a missionary career.

-In 1810, Judson joined a group of mission-minded students who called themselves "the Brethren".
-The students inspired the establishment of America's first organized missionary society.
+In 1810, Judson joined a group of mission-minded students who called themselves "The Brethren"; the students inspired the establishment of America's first organized missionary society.
 Eager to serve abroad, Judson became convinced that "Asia with its idolatrous myriads, was the most important field in the world for missionary effort".
 He, and three other students from the seminary, appeared before the Congregationalists' General Association to appeal for support.
 In 1810, the elders voted to form the American Board of Commissioners for Foreign Missions.

 Marriage

 On September 19, Judson was appointed by the American Board of Commissioners for Foreign Missions as a missionary to the East.
 Judson was also commissioned by the Congregational Church, and married Ann Hasseltine on February 5, 1812.
 He was ordained the next day at the Tabernacle Church in Salem.
-On February 19, he set sail aboard the brig Caravan with Luther Rice; Samuel and Harriet Newell; and his wife, Ann (known as "Nancy") Judson.
+On February 19, he set sail aboard the brig Caravan with Luther Rice; Samuel Newell and Harriet Newell; and his wife, Ann (known as "Nancy") Judson.